Return to Boudica

 Statue of Boudica

 "'We British are used to women commanders in war', she cried.
 'I am descended from mighty men!
 But I am not fighting for my kingdom and wealth now.
-I am fighting as an ordinary person for my lost freedom, my bruised body, and my outraged daughters....Consider how many of you are fighting--and why!
+I am fighting as an ordinary person for my lost freedom, my bruised body, and my outraged daughters....Consider how many of you are fighting—and why!
 Then you will win this battle, or perish.
-That is what I, a woman, plan to do!--let the men live in slavery if they will.'"
+That is what I, a woman, plan to do!—let the men live in slavery if they will.'"

-Tacitus, Annals
+Tacitus, Annals (XIV.35)

-Boudica stands in her war chariot, its wheels fitted with scythes and the rearing horses uncontrolled by reins.
-The British Empire was at its height and, to the Victorians, Boudica was a heroine who died defending the liberty of her country against a foreign invader, whose power now was eclipsed by its former province.
-Or so states the inscription on the base of the group:
+The British Empire then was at its height and Boudica, a patriotic heroine who died defending the liberty of her country against a foreign invader, whose power now had been eclipsed by its former province—or so states the inscription at the base of the statue by the poet William Cowper:

 Regions Caesar never knew